 But we’d be remiss if we didn’t point out some of the potential blowback that is sure to come as Duplex and similar technology takes hold.
-It’s one thing for people to ask the speaker in their home to play a certain song, or order some more paper towels, or turn the air conditioning on.
+It’s one thing for people to ask the speaker in their home to play a particular song, or order some more paper towels, or turn the air conditioning on.
 But when a person’s AI-assistant makes a doctor’s appointment with the office’s AI-assistant?
-Some may say that isn’t not much different from using a computer to make an appointment, however, there are certain to be folks who view these types of interactions as a tipping point.
+Some may say that isn’t much different from using a computer to make an appointment; however, there are sure to be folks who view these types of interactions as a tipping point.
 Is a Duplex future one where technology begins to transition from merely helping us to replacing us?
-For decades, we have conversed with computers in order to complete tasks.
-Google Duplex points to a future where the computers do close to all the talking, with less and less need for us.
+For decades, we have conversed with computers to complete tasks.
+Google Duplex points to a future where the machines do close to all the talking, with less and less need for us.

 Predicting the future of marketing is just one of the jobs we have here at C42D.
 If this topic interests you, check out our FREE webinar “C42D Crystal Ball: Top Trends for 2019” on February 12, 2019, at 11:00 am eastern